GoonerM466/iptvboss-support-agent/docs/troubleshooting/02_source_sync_breaking_layouts.md

 - Do manual syncs only when you have time to remap if needed
 - Keep recent backup immediately before each sync attempt
 - Some users sync weekly instead of daily to reduce exposure
+- Raise auto remove setting for the source in source settings
+- Ignore both VOD & Series

 **Why recovery works**: Backups preserve your channel-to-layout associations.
 Since providers rarely delete actual streams (just rename them), your backed-up associations often still work even with "old" IDs.